An in-depth look at SC Product Options and Hulk Product Options for a clear view into which makes the most sense for your Shopify store.

 Maybe you’ve also then added a variant that allows your customer to add gift wrapping or make a donation to a charity if they’d like.
 (Variants can be any type of option, from muffin flavors to collecting information for online forms or registrations).
 Finally, after all customization options have been applied, the price will automatically be updated as well.

 These two apps both offer features that go above and beyond to improve product management and presentation.

 Think: enhanced customization capabilities, enriched product information for customers, up-sell and/or cross-sell opportunities and the ability to implement “conditional rules” (we’ll explain this later on, don’t worry) that keep your product pages clean and elegant.

-To help you determine which app is the better fit for you, we’ve done an in-depth review of both Hulk and Bold.
+To help you determine which app is the better fit for you, we’ve done an in-depth review of both Hulk and SC.
 Here’s what we found.

 To begin, let’s get into the brass tacks and talk about how each app works.

 Ok, now let’s dive into key features:

 Perhaps most importantly, both apps offer unlimited product options or variants as opposed to Shopify’s meager 100 variant limit.

 The native Shopify platform only allows you to create up to 99 variants.
 This might seem like a lot, but depending on what type of business you have you may need several thousand.
 Take a furniture or paint store, for example.
 Imagine how many different fabric swatches or accent colors might be offered?